Enchanted Realms Rulebook

 There are three subraces of dwarves: arctic dwarves, gold dwarves and mountain dwarves.
 Arctic dwarves do not have advantage against poison but rather against cold instead.
 The difference between gold and mountain dwarves is that gold dwarves have a darker, tanner skin tone and live on the surface in cities, while mountain dwarves live in subterranean societies; otherwise, there is no distinction in playable characteristics.Elf

 Elves are forest-dwelling, gaunt, and delicate creatures with long pointed ears that rise above the tops of their heads.
 These sylvan beings have various skin tones.
 Their natural racial skill is Wilderness Lore as well as Cantrip Control.
 However, knowing any cantrips must be selected as a skill or purchased with karma.
+Due to the racial skills, an elf must start with at least a Judgment 3 and an Agility 3.
 A player choosing an elf may select two more basic skills for a new character.
 Socially, elves tend to be more xenophobic of outsiders than the other playable races; however, they are considered more self-sufficient as a race also, commonly viewed as a people without government.

 While elves now belong to the humanish kingdom and the Sylvan phylum, their origins date back to fey.
 Much of the philosophy and ideology of elven culture is still intermixed with beliefs along the fey lines.
 Due to this fey connection, elves have a different metabolism than other races.
 While technically they sleep, it is not truly the same type of sleep.
 Elves actually meditate rather than sleeping; however, they do dream while in this state.
 As such, elves only require four hours to act as eight hours of sleep, meaning if they meditate for an uninterrupted four hours, it acts as a long rest.
 This also means that elves can function for more hours in a day than other races.
 Additionally, it does mean that elves are immune to all sleep effects, including magic ones.
 They are still subject to charm and other mind-altering influences, but they cannot be put to sleep.